-The Company has entered into an agreement with each Outside Director and Outside Corporate Auditor to limit their liability provided for in Article 423, paragraph 1 of the Companies Act, pursuant to the provisions of Article 427, paragraph 1 of the Companies Act.
+The Company has entered into an agreement with each Outside Director and Outside Corporate Auditor to limit their liability provided for in Article 423, paragraph (1) of the Companies Act, pursuant to the provisions of Article 427, paragraph (1) of the Companies Act.
 The maximum amount of the liability for damages based on the said agreement is the amount prescribed in laws and regulations.

-Nihombashi Corporation Certified Public Accountants has been appointed as Independent Auditor, with Shigehiro Chiba and Tomohiro Yoshioka being the certified public accountants designated to execute the work.
-The audit was implemented by eight certified public accountants in addition to two assistants.
+Nihombashi Corporation Certified Public Accountants has been appointed as Independent Auditor, with Tomohiro Yoshioka, Hitoshi Watanabe and Kotaro Yamamura being the certified public accountants designated to execute the work.
+The audit was implemented by seven certified public accountants in addition to one assistant.
 Also, the Corporate Auditors have implemented a mechanism for mutual cooperation with the Independent Auditor, such that information is constantly being exchanged.

-3. Reasons for Adoption of Current Corporate Governance System
+3. Reasons for Adoption of Current Corporate Governance System Updated